johannphilippe/hypercurve/README.md

 # hypercurve

-A set of polynomial curves functions that can be used as audio control curves.
+A set of 2D polynomial curves functions that can be used  to control audio.

 # What is it ?